Raspberry Marshmallow – Māngohe Rahipere (kore-hēki)

 - Add the wai (water), huka one (caster sugar) and paura tetepe (gelatine powder) in to a pot.
 Stir it all together with a whisk.

-- Bring this mixture to a boil over medium-high heat and boil for 5 minutes.
+- Bring this mixture to a boil over high heat and boil for 5 minutes.
 Remove from the heat and allow to cool for five minutes.

 - As it cools, combine the rahipere tauraki-tio (freeze-dried raspberries) and 1 tbsp wai (water) in to a small bowl.
 Squash the raspberries with a fork until you get a rough paste.
 Add the tote (salt) and wanira (vanilla).
 Stir and leave to the side.

-- Whip for another 5 minutes or until a thick meringue consistency forms.
+- After 5 minutes, add in the ranunga rahipere (raspberry mixture).
+Whip for 2 minutes or until a thick meringue consistency forms.

-- Line a 20 cm x 15 cm tin with baking paper.
-Pour in the marshmallow mixture.
-Allow it to set for 1-2 hours or overnight.
+- Pour in the marshmallow mixture in to the prepared tin.
+Allow it to set for at least 1 ½ – 2 hours.
 (Note: the marshmallow in the video was a little soft as it had only set for 30 minutes).

 - Slice it in to your squares and roll each piece in toasted coconut (kokonati).
 You could alternatively drizzle with melted tiakarete (chocolate) or just roll each piece in to icing sugar.